Miles H. Wilson

 Miles Wilson serves as President and CEO of EducationWorks since September 2015.
 Immediately preceding his post at EducationWorks, Miles served as the Director of Talent & Collaboration and convener of the Great Schools Compact for the Philadelphia School Partnership, a nonprofit organization working to create and expand great schools in Philadelphia.
 He managed the facilitation and advancement of the Great Schools Compact, to ensure that policies, strategies and resources align to a common goal of providing a high-performing school option for every child.
 Great Schools Compact was created through a joint commitment of Philadelphia’s education leaders and school providers – including Mayor Michael Nutter, PA’s state Secretary of Education, the School Reform Commission, Superintendent William Hite and charter school leadership.
 In collaboration with Compact members, he led the development, launch and growth of PhillyPLUS, a nationally recognized selective principal residency program.
 Since 2013, the program has trained over 100 leaders for district, charter and private schools and was recognized by the U.S. Conference of Mayors as a best practice to increase school leader effectiveness and diversity.

 Previously, Miles served as Executive Vice President of People’s Emergency Center and Regional Vice President at Community Education Partners, an education organization that operates grade 6-12 schools that provide academic and behavioral support programing for students to improve academic outcomes and reduce dropout rates.
-Currently, Miles serves as a founding Board member of the Fellowship (Black Males in Education Convening) and advisory committee for Bryn Mawr College’s Nonprofit Executive Leadership Institute.
-Miles is a graduate of Lincoln University and holds a Master in Education Leadership from Arcadia University.
+Currently, Miles serves as a founding Board member of the Fellowship (Black Males in Education Convening) and advisory committees for Bryn Mawr College’s Nonprofit Executive Leadership Institute and Jounce.
+Miles also serves on the board of the Children’s Scholarship Fund and Inner Explorer.
+He has also recently joined the Greater Chamber of Commerce for Philadelphia’s Roadmap for Growth Action Team.
+Miles is a graduate of Lincoln University and holds a Master’s in Education Leadership from Arcadia University.

 Human Resources Director